 Balance exercises help you build the smaller muscles and tendons that surround and stabilize your larger muscles and joints.
 If I’d done more balance exercises before that 50k hike, my knee joint may not have gotten so irritated and damaged.

 A simple way to improve balance is to stand on one foot on various surfaces – carpet, concrete, grass, dirt, gravel, and rocks.
 Also, do this on a hill – facing uphill and downhill.
 Aim for 30 seconds per leg to start, and work up to 60 seconds.
 Notice which foot or side feels more stable.
 Then put on your pack and do it.

 Add time to your balance routine gradually.
 Spend extra time practicing balance on your weaker side.

 Finally, don’t forget about flexibility.
 When you’re more flexible, it’s easier to reach that awkward step or handhold as you navigate more challenging terrain.
 And you’re less likely to strain your muscles doing those moves.

 Yoga and Pilates help with both flexibility and balance in hiking, plus many of the common moves in these practices strengthen and tone muscles.
 Find a studio with qualified instructors, especially if you’re new to these practices.

 6-Week Training Plan for Hiking

 One of the basic principles for training is to add more effort gradually – about 10-20% additional per week.
 When training for hiking, additional effort can mean more miles and/or steeper hills.
 For strength training, additional effort can be a combination of more repetitions or time, and additional weight used.

 Here are the first 6-weeks of a hiking or backpacking training plan for a person who is generally healthy, though not exercising regularly, who wants to complete a 3-day, 20-mile hut-to-hut hike carrying a day pack with moderate elevation changes (no more than 1,000 feet per day) in 3 months:

 Strategies For Your Hiking Training Plan

-If training for hiking sounds like a lot to add into your already busy life, find creative strategies for multi-tasking.
+If training for hiking sounds like a lot to add to your already busy life, find creative strategies for multi-tasking.

 - Stand on one foot while you’re brushing your teeth.